SopraIt/file_scanner/README.md

 * checking if file size is within *0KB and 5KB*
 * checking if file *basename matches* the specified *regexp* (if any)

-You can update default filters behaviours by passing custom arguments:
+You can update default filters behaviour by passing custom arguments:
 ```ruby
 a_week_ago = FileScanner::Filters::LastAccess.new(Time.now-7*24*3600)
 one_two_mb = FileScanner::Filters::SizeRange.new(min: 1024**2, max: 2*1024**2)